Johnson Iron Works

 Johnson clan in Golf Illustrated, 1925

-But initially, it was all work, and in the beginning that business was mainly the manufacture of stoves, tin handled milk cans and other mundane items for home and commercial use.
+But initially, it was all work, and in the beginning that business was mainly the manufacture of stoves, tin milk cans and other mundane items for home and commercial use.

 Delafield rifled three inch cannon